 Vail has a large variety of restaurants on offer, with something to be found for everyone.
 Larkspur, at the base of Golden Peak, is a slick, contemporary American restaurant that uses first-class ingredients and has an extensive wine list.
 For the more budget conscious dining, The Red Lion serves typical American Burgers and Pizzas.
 Pazzo's is also a good choice for inexpensive pizza.

-At the foot of the slopes in Vail Village is Los Amigos, a lively Mexican-style bar with a big sun terrace for use in spring.
 Along at the Lionshead base area is the excellent Garfinkels, a huge apres-ski bar/restaurant which has always had a tremendous atmosphere from mid-afternoon onwards.
 There is sometimes live music on the vast sun-deck and the Margaritas are first-rate.
 In Vail Village itself, the Red Lion is one of the resort’s original bars and it still has a great ambience today.
-It serves a variety of beers from Colorado micro-breweries.

 Vail itself is a big, sprawling resort with plenty of shops – many of them selling designer labels – restaurants, spas, bars and cafes that are not just open but lively during the day.
 It is easy for skiers and boarders to come down to resort level for lunch in both Vail and Beaver Creek and it is also possible for non-skiers to get up the mountain using the Eagle Bahn Gondola, for a mid-day rendezvous, with the Eagle’s Nest complex above the Lionshead area of Vail being the most obvious meeting point.